aburdiss/ScalePractice/android/README.md

-# Releasing a new version
+# Releasing a new Andriod version

 - Update the version number in android/app/build.gradle
 - Test the version on a simulator